Wednesday, February 5, 2025

 Taking advantage of employer matching programs

-When you contribute to your retirement savings, you’re not just saving for the future; you’re doubling down on your investment by taking advantage of what your employer provides.
-If they match 50% of your contributions up to 6%, that adds significant value over time.
+When you contribute to your retirement savings, you’re not just saving for the future.
+This means that your employer has also increased the return on these investments by the contributions they make to match them at percentages such as these: If they match 50% of your contributions up to 6%, this adds real value over time.

 Considerations for investing in stocks, real estate, and other assets